owenrumney/gtail/docs/services/cloudbuild/cloudbuild.md

   -h, --help                  help for cloud-build
   -o, --output string         The output format either json or a template string
-      --severity strings      The severity of logs to include --trigger-name string   The name of the cloud build trigger to use
+      --severity strings      The severity of logs to include -t, --trigger-name string   The name of the cloud build trigger to use

 Global Flags:
   -d, --debug            Enable debug logging